Bleeding Between Periods: Causes, Warning Signs, and When to See a Doctor

 • Bacterial vaginosis

-• Sexually transmitted infections (STIs) like chlamydia or gonorrhea
+• Sexually transmitted infections (STIs) such as chlamydia or gonorrhea

-If left untreated, STIs can lead to pelvic inflammatory disease (PID)—a serious condition that may cause:
+If untreated, certain infections may lead to pelvic inflammatory disease (PID), which can cause:

 • Chronic pelvic pain